Rise and shine!

 The Gardener’s Cottage

-Lee Barty’s 30-year-old restaurant at the Montebello Design Centre offers a tranquil reprieve from the noise of the city.
+This 30-year-old restaurant at the Montebello Design Centre offers a tranquil reprieve from the noise of the city (squirrel spotting included).
 Ask any Newlands local, and they’ll tell you that a meal here is a special treat.
-On sunny days, sit outdoors under the camphor trees amid lush gardens and enjoy delicious home-cooked breakfasts and freshly brewed tea or coffee.
-The sourdough seedloaf is baked on-site and is absolutely addictive!
+On sunny days, sit outdoors under the camphor trees amid lush gardens and enjoy delicious home-cooked breakfasts, from their famous eggs Benny or the classic full English, to generous veggie breakfasts, fruit parfait with granola, and overnight oats.
+The sourdough seed loaf for the open sandwiches is baked on-site and is absolutely addictive!

 Breakfast served Tuesday – Saturday, 8am – 11.30am